bp4mc2/catalog/docker/README.md

 Execute:

 ```
-docker run --detach --publish=8080:8080 --name=dotwebstack bp4mc2-dws
+docker run --detach --publish=8081:8080 --name=dotwebstack bp4mc2-dws
 ```

 The DotWebStack server will now be available at http://localhost:8080

-If you want the webserver to be available on another port, change the first `8080` setting in the execution command above.
+If you want the webserver to be available on another port, change the `8081` setting in the execution command above.
 You'll have to remove the container first (see below).

 ### Showing logs